Kartochnik010/gRPC-auth/readme.md

 # grpc authentication and autharization service

 ## About
-В дальшейшем полноценный SSO написанный под руководством Николая Тузова.
+SSO project written in Go.
+I'm planning to use this auth for my other projects once deployed

 ## Requirements